Oriental Institute Job Posting: Chief Curator, Oriental Institute Museum

 The Art Institute of Chicago (AIC) invited me to tag along in February as they took their two mummies, Paankhenamun and Wenuhotep, to be scanned at the University of Chicago.

-Emily Hammer Hired as Director of the Center for Ancient Middle Eastern Landscapes
+Center for Ancient Middle Eastern Landscapes (CAMEL)

 By Owen Jarus, LiveScience Contributor | October 10, 2013 07:44am ET

+Researchers studying clay balls from Mesopotamia have discovered clues to a lost code that was used for record-keeping about 200 years before writing was invented.
 The clay balls may represent the world's "very first data storage system," at least the first that scientists know of, said Christopher Woods, a professor at the University of Chicago's Oriental Institute, in a lecture at Toronto's Royal Ontario Museum, where he presented initial findings.
+The balls, often called "envelopes" by researchers, were sealed and contain tokens in a variety of geometric shapes — the balls varying from golf ball-size to baseball-size.
+Only about 150 intact examples survive worldwide today.
+[See Photos of the Clay Balls & Lost Code]

 CLEVELAND — The beer was full of bacteria, warm and slightly sour.